prerak01/Wallet-Verification-Discord/README.md

 ## Ideally be part 2 of the tutorial

 **Will only allow one discord account to be linked with one wallet, no backsies**
+1. install nedb and instantiate it

-1. make a new directory, add file for button interaction handling there
+2. make a new directory, add file for button interaction handling there
-2. after button interaction, maker a personal thread with the person who pressed button.
+3. after button interaction, maker a personal thread with the person who pressed button.
-3. Database needs to be instantiated and passed to this button handler
+4. Database needs to be instantiated and passed to this button handler
-4. If person is already present in database , then exit thread
+5. If person is already present in database , then exit thread